 Washington is a magnet for well-educated workers.
-It attracts several of graduate from Rhode Island and West Virginia, two states with a significantly lower demand for educated workers but produce a relatively high number of college graduates.
+It attracts several graduates from Rhode Island and West Virginia, two states with significantly lower demand for educated workers but produces a relatively high number of college graduates.

 Delaware is ideal for college graduates who hold degrees in healthcare, administration, and related disciplines.
-A huge chunk of the job vacancies in Delaware require well-educated workers who specialize in these fields.
-It is estimated that in the next 5 years, demand for home health aid workers and personal care givers will increase by at least 100% increase.
+A huge chunk of the job vacancies in Delaware requires well-educated workers who specialize in these fields.
+It is estimated that in the next 5 years, demand for home health aid workers and personal caregivers will increase by at least 100% increase.